KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/area.png

+Note that the measures are not summed along the Y-axis as happens with a *Stacked Area* chart and as you will see later.

 **Bar**
 The *Bar* chart allows a method of displaying data with categories represented by rectangles (or groups) horizontally oriented.